yzhuoning/LibAUC/README.md

 Contact
 ----------
-If you have any questions, please contact us @ Zhuoning Yuan [yzhuoning@gmail.com] and Tianbao Yang [tianbao-yang@uiowa.edu] or please open an new issue in the Github.
+If you have any questions, please contact us @ Zhuoning Yuan [yzhuoning@gmail.com] and Tianbao Yang [tianbao-yang@uiowa.edu] or please open a new issue in the Github.